mplesser/azcam-console/README.md

 ## Installation

-`pip install azcam-console`

-Or download the latest version from from github: https://github.com/mplesser/azcam-console.git.
+Download and install the latest version from from github: https://github.com/mplesser/azcam-console.git.